What is Menopause Care?

 Treatment of menopause is individualized and takes into consideration personal history, family history, the severity of symptoms, and the existence of any other medical issues.
 Some patients elect to use hormone replacement therapy (HRT) for the relief of symptoms.
 There exist both risks and benefits with the use of HRT, as with any medication.
 Whether or not HRT is right for you should be discussed with your health care provider.

-Of note, the use of hormone replacement is trending towards lower doses of medication for shorter periods of time thanks to new and ongoing research into the long term risks and benefits of therapy, as well as the advent of different types of medications that address the negative effects of lower estrogen levels, including bone loss.
+Of note, the use of hormone replacement is trending towards lower doses of medication for shorter periods of time thanks to new and ongoing research into the long term risks and benefits of therapy, as well as the advent of different types of medications that address the negative effects of low estrogen levels, including bone loss.
 Menopause therapy is tailored to the individual and evolves meeting the needs of the patient as well as considering the latest research in the field of menopause.

 Menopause Care FAQ